-After we finish those five chapters in St John, then you will begin to really understand why you are all sitting here and why, despite all things, that you come and look upon yourselves and each other and then you come up and you take the bread, not the five barley loaves and two fish, but the Bread of Life.
+After we finish those five chapters in St John, then you will begin to really understand why you’re all sitting here, and why, despite all things, that you come and look upon yourselves and each other and then you come up and you take the Bread — not the five barley loaves and two fish, but the Bread of Life.

 And now I’m going to tell you my mother’s story, one last time, because I love this story.

 My mother, as you know, didn’t get along too well with the pastor of our parish, because they had a very wide discrepancy about what they kind of felt they should (inaudible).